-During your scheduled walk-through, ask about job site permits or any associated fees that you may need to include in your bid.
-Take careful notes about any potential costs that you should figure into the finished janitorial bid, such as cleaning supplies or special equipment.
+During your scheduled walk-through, ask about job site permits or any associated fees you may need to include in your bid.
+Take notes about any potential costs that you should factor into the finished janitorial bid, such as cleaning supplies or special equipment.

-Make sure you have the time, equipment, and staff to complete the work on time.
+Make sure you have the time, equipment and staff to complete the work on time.
 Resist the urge to promise more than you can deliver to increase your chances of getting the work.

 You can learn a lot about a job just by asking some friendly questions.
-The knowledge you gain could help you develop a bid that sets you apart from the competition and wins you the bid.
+The knowledge you gain could help you develop a bid that sets you apart from the competition and helps you win the contract.

 Take a close look at your current client list.

-Identify the customers that are most profitable.
+Identify the most profitable customers.
 What types of customers give referrals?
 Which are easiest (or most difficult) to work with?
-After you've put in a number of bids for janitorial services, you'll start to see patterns.
+After you've put in several bids for janitorial services, you'll start to see patterns.

 Spend a small amount of time figuring out your "break-even" price.
 Add a percentage that you are comfortable with and call that your bottom dollar.
 Do not accept jobs that pay below that rate.
 If you start working for free, you'll burn out quickly.
 Keeping your janitorial business afloat means consistently making a profit.

 Remember, the people evaluating janitorial bids are looking for the thing that makes you stand out.
 While it could be an ultra-low rate, it's more likely that your experience, references, or dedication to perfection will put yours on their short-list.
-Think about what makes your janitorial business different than others, and focus on those attributes.
+Think about what makes your janitorial business different from others, and focus on those attributes.